-The FCA, the Pensions Regulator (TPR) and Pensionhelp believe that it will be in most people’s best interetest to keep their DB pension.
+The FCA, the Pensions Regulator (TPR) and Pensionhelp believe that it will be in most people’s best interest to keep their defined benefit pension.

-If you transfer from a DB scheme to a DC scheme you:
+If you transfer from a Defined Benefit (DB) scheme to a Defined Contribution (DC) scheme you:

 - Lose the guaranteed lifetime income from your DB scheme, for you and your dependants.